 - Current undergraduate students: full academic record including most recent results (on university letterhead)

-- Students who have completed an undergraduate degree: official transcript of results
+- Students who have completed an undergraduate degree: official transcript of results (on university letterhead)

 - Essay 1: about yourself, your family and your background (maximum 500 words)

 - Essay 2: why you want to study your selected programme, and how you see your qualification furthering your career (maximum 500 words)

 - Essay 3: why should you be selected for the Netflix scholarship (maximum 500 words)

 Note: all documents will undergo a verification and vetting process.

 CLOSING DATE FOR THE NETFLIX SCHOLARSHIP